yes-its-shivam/pyspark_tutorial/README.md

 # pyspark_tutorial
-handling data using pyspark in Jupyter Notebook
+handling data using pyspark in Jupyter Notebook,
 *will be updating the tutorial regularly*